petaverse-cloud/pv-docs-site/docs/petority/accounts/password.md

     On the login page, click the **Forgot Password** button.
 3. Receive a Verification Email:

-    After clicking, a verification email will be dispatched to the email address associated with your account.
+    After clicking, a verification code will be sent to the email address associated with your account.
 4. Complete Email Verification:

     Check your inbox for the verification email.
 Follow the provided instructions to complete the account verification process, which confirms your identity.